 A family that disagrees with a June promotion decision is required to submit a written appeal to the Head of School by August prior to the beginning of the new school year.
 The Head of School will consider all relevant criteria for promotion and make a final decision for the new school year.
-The Head of School can involve members of the BCS Board of Trustees to review the appeal.
+The Head of School can involve members of the BCS Response to Intervention Team as well as members of the Board of